flindersuni/DeepThoughtHPC-docs/docs/source/FileTransfers/Linux/LinuxFileTransfer.md

 #### Transfer By IP Address

-If you don't know your compuer IP, then the commands of:
+If you don't know your computer IP, then the commands of:

 - ip addr
 - ifconfig